This workflow tutorial teaches how to use HDR Light Studio with Houdini via the Connection.

 Learn about LightPaint here.

-STEP 7: Drag and drop a Preset Light onto the 3D model in the Render View (see Figure 16).
+Drag and drop a Preset Light onto the 3D model in the Render View.

-The Preset Light has been added to the lighting design in a location that is reflecting where the light was dropped on the 3D model.
+A new light is added to the lighting design - it's reflecting where the light was dropped on the 3D model.

 You will see: